 - In addition to the safety sensor you must also install the reset button.
 The machine operator starts the machine with this reset button. - Position the reset button outside the danger zone so that it cannot be activated from the protective fields and danger zones.
-The operator must be able to see all danger zones from this position. - b Identify the area to be released on the reset button so that its meaning is clear and easy to understand. - ♥ Ensure that nobody is in the danger zone before pressing the reset button. - ♦ Hold down the reset button for between 0.12 s and 4 s to enable the safety-related switching outputs.
+The operator must be able to see all danger zones from this position. - b Identify the area to be released on the reset button so that its meaning is clear and easy to understand. - before pressing the reset button. - Hold down the reset button for between 0.12 s and 4 s to enable the safety-related switching outputs.